-The course design models active and collaborative learning experiences for the students, who then can apply these strategies and techniques in their assigned lectures, recitations, and study groups.
+The course design models active and collaborative learning experiences for the students, who then can apply these strategies and techniques in their assigned lectures, recitations, labs, and study groups.

 I recently completed a 6-month volunteering project in Brazil where part of my duties included teaching English, Spanish, and basic science to at-risk and orphaned youth and adolescents.
 Everything that I learned in the LA Program’s Peer Instructor Education Course (particularly related to collaborative learning environments) and through being a genetics learning assistant was incredibly helpful and, without a doubt, enhanced my ability to reach out and teach such a tough population.

 BA Genetics, minor Public Health (2013)